WhatsApp + Java

 WAHA Core

-version is always free, no limits in messages or time!
+version is always free, with no limits on messages or time!

 WAHA Plus

-No strings to suspicious SaaS WhatsApp API solutions.
+No strings attached to suspicious SaaS WhatsApp API solutions.
 Install it on your own server!

-Use your own favorite language - Python, JavaScript, PHP, C#, Clojure, or PowerShell.
+Use your favorite language - Python, JavaScript, PHP, C#, Clojure, or PowerShell.

 PowerShell, really?
 Are you insane?!
 Choose another language, dude.